loschmidt/BenchStab/README.md

 results = client()
 ```

-<em>"I have [dataset](#mutation-file) prepared, I want to query structural variants of my 3 favourite predictors, and save the results to the file. "</em>
+<em>"I have a [dataset](https://loschmidt.chemi.muni.cz/benchstab/details.html#mutation-file) prepared, and I want to query structural variants of my 3 favourite predictors, and save the results to the file. "</em>

 ```python
 from benchstab import BenchStab